Work–Feedback Loop

 State of high production speed with low feedback speed.
 The system produces continuously but receives delayed or weak feedback.

 The structural ability of a system to respond to changing environmental conditions.
-Adaptability does not describe an attitude or culture, but rather the actual ability to adapt.
+Adaptivity describes not an attitude or culture, but the actual capacity for adaptation.

 Alignment

-Temporal synchronization between nested feedback levels (e.g., strategy, coordination, operation).
+Temporal synchronization between nested feedback levels (e.g., strategy, coordination, operations).

 Bottleneck

-The factor that most severely limits the adaptation speed of the overall system.
+The factor that most strongly limits the overall system's adaptation speed.

 Capital loop